 Computing resources are provided for the use of faculty, students, and staff for academic purposes.
 The privilege of use by a student is not transferable to another student, to an outside individual, or to an outside organization.
-Misuse is considered a serious judicial offense and carries sanctions for anyone found in violation of the University's policy.
-Please see the Appendix on "Academic Technology Policy," page 113.
+Misuse is considered a serious student conduct offense and carries sanctions for anyone found in violation of the University's policy.
+Please see the Appendix for the "Academic Technology Policy."